 - Please send a proposal explaining how it feels to be working / benefit / underclass class to you to firstname.lastname@example.org.

-Proposals of up to 250 words should include:
+Proposals of up to 250 words OR a video/audio application of up to 5 minutes should include:

 The nature of art practice/producing work

 You do not need to address these directly, but may consider these questions to guide you: What media or forms do you use?
 What big questions motivate you?
 For what audiences do you make work?
 Who inspires you?
 Why do you make art or call yourself an artist?

 This can include images / sketches / diagrams

 Fox would particularly like to hear from women of colour, disabled, neurodiverse, unemployed, trans and low-income women, and people who have been discouraged from pursuing art based on class, race, gender, ability, etc.

 The deadline for proposals is 25th April 2021, at 10am.

 Applicants will be notified if they have been offered a place by the 2nd May 2021.